What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Start with what led you to the situation, describe the event as it unfolded, and mention everything you saw and heard without adding personal assumptions.

-How Can You File A Police Report?
+How To File A Police Report?

 • Filing the Report: You can file a report at any police station, or for non-emergency cases, use the electronic Police Centre or the SPF website.
 If you report a crime in person, a police officer will document your account.